The Vivari manifesto · July 2026

 Founder, Vivari

 Vivari opens in curated cohorts this fall.
-Capacity-limited for an operational reason: every workspace gets guided setup against your real repositories.
+Cohorts stay small because every workspace gets guided setup against your own repositories.

 Request early access